 Acidification of the seas is often considered the "other problem" associated with the increase of the carbon dioxide (CO2) concentration in the atmosphere, additional to global warming.

 This impact is not related to the greenhouse effect, namely the capture of energy by the gas present in the atmosphere, but to some chemical reactions that occur in seawater involving CO2 and affecting the water acidity.
-Approximately one-third of the CO2 emitted into the atmosphere is absorbed by seawater, where it turns into carbonic acid, which readily dissociates intoions bicarbonate, carbonate and H+: the latter increase the acidity of seawater. where it turns into carbonic acid, which readily dissociates into bicarbonate ions, H+ and carbonates: the latter increase the acidity of seawater.
+Approximately one-third of the CO2 emitted into the atmosphere is absorbed by seawater, where it turns into carbonic acid, which readily dissociates intoions bicarbonate, carbonate and H+: the latter increase the acidity of seawater.
 The more CO2 in the atmosphere, the higher the concentration of H+ and the lower the pH of seawater.

 Higher seawater acidity can damage marine ecosystems in various ways, for example by limiting the formation of calcium carbonate of which the shells and the skeletons of many marine organisms, such as corals, shells and plankton, are composed.
 If the water is acidic, these organisms cannot develop properly and proliferate, causing severe damage to the ecosystem.